jakartaee/servlet/CONTRIBUTING.md

-# Contributing to Eclipse Project for Servlet
+# Contributing to Jakarta Servlet

 Thanks for your interest in this project.

 ## Project description

-Java Servlets is a standard technology for interacting with the web on the Jakarta EE platform.
+Jakarta Servlets is a standard technology for interacting with the web on the Jakarta EE platform.

 * https://projects.eclipse.org/projects/ee4j.servlet